Ready or Not Here I Come (Can't Hide from Love)

-"Ready or Not Here I Come (Can't Hide from Love)" is a single from American R&B vocal group The Delfonics.
-The song was produced by Thom Bell and released on October 22, 1968 by Philly Groove Records.
+"Ready or Not Here I Come (Can't Hide from Love)" is a song by American R&B vocal group the Delfonics.
+The song was produced by Thom Bell and released as a single on October 22, 1968 by Philly Groove Records.
 The song peaked at number 35 on the U.S. pop chart, and number 14 on the U.S. R&B chart.
-The song peaked at number 41 in the UK.
+In the UK, the song peaked at number 41.

 The song has been sampled and interpolated in numerous songs, including "Ready or Not" by the Fugees and "Ready or Not" by Bridgit Mendler.